lakshmankumar12/general_reading_notes/networking_basics.md

 * In addition to receiver window, which is imposed by receiver, send maintains its own congestion window
 * Initially its set to 1 segment-size.
 When an ack is receivd, cwnd is incrased by one.

+## PAWS

+Protection Against Wrapped Seq Number.

+* If the bandwidth (transfer rate) is high, the possibility of re-use of sequence number is high on the same connection.
+For eg, in a 1Gbps connection, seqence number will be reused every 17s!

 # SCTP